Julievdl/Group-25-TIL6022-Python-Programming/TIL Programming proposal.md

 **Datasets**
-Als datasets bekend zijn toevoegen
+If datasets are known we will add them

 ## **Geographical and Temporal Scale**